Dpikachu1/stockbot/README.md

 Please note that this bot does NOT attempt to purchase merchandise, it only acts a method for potential buyers to get notified when a product they are looking to buy becomes available.

+This bot is still in active development and as such, this manual is not fully complete!

 # Using StockBot
 #### This guide assumes some technical knowledge of Discord applications and Linux servers/AWS (if the bot is being used as a cloud service)